Analysis | The Patriots may have lost Tom Brady, but Bill Belichick is still Bill Belichick

 “I know how much they like Jarrett,” Nagy said earlier this week.
 “They love his work ethic, his intelligence, his arm.
 The kid’s got as much talent as anyone in this draft.
 He throws it better than a lot of these guys we’re talking about now.
 Really high-end arm talent.”

-During his 18 years as an NFL scout, which included an extended stint with the Patriots, Nagy evaluated Matt Cassell, Brian Hoyer and Jimmy Garoppolo, quarterbacks the Patriots drafted and then went on to start for other franchises, with varying degrees of success.
+During his 18 years as an NFL scout, which included an extended stint with the Patriots, Nagy evaluated Matt Cassell, Brian Hoyer and Jimmy Garoppolo, quarterbacks the Patriots drafted who went on to start for other franchises, with varying degrees of success.
 Nagy said he’d rate Stidham alongside any of them, even Garoppolo, who just quarterbacked the San Francisco 49ers to the Super Bowl.

 If Stidham succeeds, teams will wonder how they let him slip to the Patriots in the fourth round.
 It vexes Nagy even now.
 Stidham was a five-star recruit coming out of high school.
-His college career included some bumps and concealed his talent.
-He transferred from Baylor after the school endured scandal, and he wasn’t a perfect fit for Gus Malzahn’s offense at Auburn.
+His college career included some bumps that concealed his talent.
+He transferred from Baylor after the school endured a scandal that resulted in the ouster of coach Art Briles, and he wasn’t a perfect fit for Gus Malzahn’s offense at Auburn.
 Still, Nagy remembers being awed at how Stidham performed when he watched him at Senior Bowl workouts, and he was stunned as Stidham fell in the draft.

 “It didn’t make sense to me on draft day,” Nagy said, “and it doesn’t make sense now.”

 Quarterback aside, this is a pivotal draft for New England.
-Their roster has deteriorated after several fallow drafts in recent years, evidenced by the lack of weapons around Brady last season and a defense that faded in the second half.
+Their roster has deteriorated after several fallow drafts in recent years, evidenced by the lack of weapons around Brady last season and a defense that faded in the second half of the campaign.
 The Patriots entered with 12 selections, and while Brady’s departure made it obvious, Belichick was always going to reshape his roster with this draft.
 The only question was how, and it was difficult to answer.

 “It’s hard to peg Bill down, because he kind of tries to stay ahead of the league,” Nagy said.
 “Just because he’s got a profile, and that’s the way they built it around Tom, doesn’t mean that’s how they’re going to move forward.”